 - Limit your tea intake.
 You will notice more serious stains if you consume black tea regularly.
 The easiest strategy to limit the amount of staining is to drink less black tea.

 - Drink different teas.
 Green, white, and peppermint teas stain less than black tea.
+But stay away from turmeric tea if you're worried about staining.

 - Brush and floss regularly.
 At least twice a day, once in the morning and once at night, brush and floss your teeth.
 Brushing and flossing after drinking a dark-colored beverage is also a good idea.